18F/e-manifest/README.md

 ## Running Locally

 0. Copy the secret.rb.template to secret.rb.
 See below CROMERR Signing
-1. Install Ruby
+0. Install Ruby
-2. Install Bundler (`gem install bundler`)
+0. Install Bundler (`gem install bundler`)
-3. Install Postgres and make sure postgres/bin is on your $PATH.
+0. Install Postgres and make sure postgres/bin is on your $PATH.
-4. Start postgres if it isn't automatically running: `postgres -D /usr/local/var/postgres`
+0. Start postgres if it isn't automatically running: `postgres -D /usr/local/var/postgres`
-5. Run `bundle install` to grab the required gems.
+0. Run `bundle install` to grab the required gems.
-4. Use `rake db:create:all` to create the databases.
+0. Use `rake db:create:all` to create the databases.
-5. User `rake db:migrate` to transform the database structure to what is needed by the app.
+0. User `rake db:migrate` to transform the database structure to what is needed by the app.
 For test you will need to preface with env variables to indicate the environment: `RACK_ENV=test rake db:migrate`
+0. Place environment-specific variables in a `.env.`*environmentname* file.
+The default is `.env`.
+   Test-specific variables can go in `.env.test`.
+If you have set a postgres username and password, use the `DATABASE_URL` environment variable to configure it.
+See `.env.example` for an example.
+   Default database configuration is stored in `config/database.yml`.
-6. Run `rake serve`.
+0. Run `rake serve`.
 This will build the Jekyll site and start the Sinatra server.
-If you have set a postgres username and password, try this: `DATABASE_URL=postgres://<postgres user>:<password>@localhost/e-manifest rake serve` or configure the DATABASE_URL environment variable as you see fit.
-Otherwise the app will just use the config/database.yml.
-7. Go to `localhost:9292` and enjoy!
+0. Go to `localhost:9292` and enjoy!

 ## Rake Tasks